 The Christian persecution began in the summer of 64 A.D., when a great fire blazed throughout Rome and destroyed much of the city.
-The insane tyrant Nero was blamed by the citizenry for lighting the fire to satisfy his own twisted amusement.
+The insane tyrant Nero was blamed by the citizenry for lighting the fire in order to satisfy his own twisted amusement.
 To shift the blame from himself, Nero accused the Christians (who were already disliked) as the perpetrators.

 “Yet no human effort, no princely largess nor offerings to the gods could make that infamous rumor disappear that Nero had somehow ordered the ﬁre.
 Therefore, in order to abolish that rumor, Nero falsely accused and executed with the most exquisite punishments those people called Christians, who were infamous for their abominations . . .
 Therefore, ﬁrst those were seized who admitted their faith, and then, using the information they provided, a vast multitude were convicted, . . .
 And perishing they were additionally made into sports: they were killed by dogs by having the hides of beasts attached to them, or they were nailed to crosses or set aﬂame, and, when the daylight passed away, they were used as nighttime lamps.”
 Tacitus (c.
 55 -117 CE)

-People of all backgrounds, from all countries, from all stations of life, were willing to die gruesome deaths for the sake of one man, Jesus Christ.
+People of all backgrounds, from all countries, from all stations of life, rich and poor alike, were willing to die gruesome deaths for the sake of one man, Jesus Christ.
 The brave and holy manner in which the martyrs faced their tormentors became an inspiration for many witnesses.